jacobmoyle/ctci-ES6/README.md

+# Cracking the Coding Interview v6 - ES6

 [Setup](#setup) :clap: [Running Tests](#running-tests) :clap: [Dependencies](#dependencies) :clap: [Shoutouts](#shoutouts)

-# Cracking the Coding Interview v6 - ES6
+## What is this this?
+Why are you pushing at 2am?

 These are the solutions and their respective tests.
 I'll be updating this repo as I go.

 My goal with this project is to become a better technical interviewer.
 I become a nervous wreck under pressure and employers find it less than desirable.

 So... here is my response to struggling in technical interviews.

+It's also a way to stay productive when anxiety keeps me up :tada:.

 ## Setup